IVRPowers/blog/content/post/trends/the-importance-of-video-call-recording.md

 #	Why getting video recordings is key for a successful video contact center?
 Benefits, Implementation Considerations, and Recommendations
 ---

-Currently, many companies are implementing video contact centers as a way to improve the customer experience.
+Currently, many companies are looking for implementing a [video contact center](https://interactivepowers.com/en/processes/video-contact-center) as a way to improve the customer experience.
 However, not all of these companies are fully taking advantage of the potential of this tool.
 One of the most important features to consider when implementing a video contact center is the ability to record customer interactions on video.
-In this post, we will explain why having video recording in a video contact center is so important and how it can improve the customer experience and business efficiency.
+In this post, we will explain why having [video call recording](https://interactivepowers.com/en/processes/video-call-recording) in a video contact center is so important and how it can improve the customer experience or business efficiency.

 Benefits:

-1. **Greater security**: By having video recordings of customer interactions, it can be ensured that service quality standards are being met and customer privacy is being respected.
+1. **Greater security**: By having video recordings of customer interactions, it can be ensured that service quality standards are being met during all service operations.
 Additionally, in case of disputes, recordings can be reviewed to determine what exactly happened not only in conversation but also with all video frames.
 2. **Improved service quality**: Video recording allows customer service agents to evaluate their own performance and receive feedback from supervisors.
 By seeing their own interactions with customers, agents can learn from their mistakes and improve the way they handle non-verbal communication situations that are so important for good care.
 3. **Strengthened customer relationship**: The ability to have video recordings of customer interactions allows companies to identify customer needs and preferences, allowing them to offer more personalized solutions.
-Additionally, the fact that customers know they are being recorded can discourage agents from behaving inappropriately and improve customer trust in the service.
+Additionally, the fact that customers know they are being recorded can discourage from behaving inappropriately and improve customer trust in the service.

 There are several important aspects to consider when implementing a video call recording system in a contact center, including: